-Through direct support and guidance locally focused to their needs, and access to a peer network that will encourage and foster collaboration amongst participants, local governments taking part in CCRI will:
+Through direct support, locally focused guidance tailored to their needs, and access to a peer network that encourages and fosters collaboration amongst participants, those taking part in CCRI have the opportunity to:

-- access one-on-one mentoring, support and advice in the development of their local circular economy roadmap,
+- access one-on-one mentoring and workshops offered by circular economy experts in Canada and worldwide, to support and advise on the development of their local circular economy roadmap;

 Still have questions?

-For more information about CCRI and the P2P Network, please contact email@example.com.
+For more information about CCRI and the Peer-to-Peer (P2P) Network, please contact email@example.com.